-For a verbal a-materialistic society The need of a written text was less acute.
-A society in which one’s ancestors were present and involved in every day life and as such treated with great respect. humans were only transient in the sub Saharan equatorial all encompassing forest, nature and it’s forces were veneered, and the only physical manifestations of culture, knowledge and memory were the three dimensional objects produced by members of the society using skills thought primarily during the Bush school – wood carving to boys and pottery to girls, enhanced studies under a known master were pursued only to those inclined.
+For a verbal, non-materialistic society such as this, the need for a written text was less acute.
+This was a society in which ancestors were present, involved in every day life, and treated with great respect, while people were merely transient.
+Bagas venerated the all-encompassing forest, nature, and forces of sub-Saharan equatorial Africa, and the only physical manifestations of culture, knowledge, and memory were the three-dimensional objects produced by members of the society with the skills taught primarily at the bush school: wood carvings in the case of boys, and pottery in that of girls.
+Further study under a known master was pursued only by those so inclined.

-After the rapture caused by the closure of the male Bush school, each proclaimed master was usually succeeded by members of his direct family.
+After the rupture caused by the closure of the male bush school, each proclaimed master was generally succeeded by members of his direct family.

-nearly all material objects used throughout life were produced by the members of the group themselves.
+Nearly all material objects used in life were produced by members of the group.

-Imported objects brought from afar, exchanged in crossroads markets set by traveling Mandingo merchants were of mundane nature, Jewelry, garments, medicines or functional novelties. everyday utilitarian objects as well as the customary paraphernalia were created by the members themselves using skills thought in the Bush school,
+Imported objects brought from afar, exchanged at crossroads markets set up by traveling Mandingo merchants, were of a mundane nature: jewelry, garments, medicines, or functional novelties.
+Everyday utilitarian objects and the customary paraphernalia, in contrast, were created by the Baga themselves with skills taught in the bush school,

-For the Baga – Life and Art, were totally interwoven. religious objects accompanied all aspects of life, celebrated during everyday village gatherings, setting of the Bush school, graduation ceremonies, personal and extended family milestone - weddings and funerals, secret societies gatherings and deep wood religious meetings.
+For the Baga, life and art were totally interwoven.
+Religious objects accompanied all aspects of life and the celebrations conducted at everyday village gatherings: the setting of the bush school, graduation ceremonies, personal and extended family milestones, weddings and funerals, secret society gatherings, and religious conclaves deep in the woods.

-To meet this demand members produced an abundance of objects adhering to the expected canon.
-Religious paraphernalia intended for the village masquerades were usually commissioned from local artisans while important secret society commissions such as

-Power objects proclaiming the members stature and the society’s power, which needed to impress the new recruits, were commissioned from known Masters whose fame as artists traveled beyond their village, some of which at their heights of their powers even managed to replace farming by carving altogether.

-Only few elevated their practice to high art.
-Seeking the profound while maintaining a dialogue with their tradition and the canon.
+To meet this demand, members produced an abundance of objects adhering to the conventional canon.
+Religious paraphernalia intended for the village masquerades were usually commissioned from local artisans, while important secret society commissions, such as power objects that proclaimed their members’ stature or the society’s power and needed to impress new recruits, were commissioned from known masters whose fame as artists extended beyond their village.
+At the heights of their powers, some of these artists even managed to replace farming as a living altogether with their carving .
+Only a few, however, elevated their practice to high art.
+Instead, they aspired after the profound while maintaining a dialogue with tradition and the canon.